shivannis/xandr-docs-public/xandr-docs/mobile-sdk/get-facebook-demand-for-native-on-ios.md

      }];
 ```

-On successful initialization of `FBAudienceNetworkAds`, `setFBAudienceNetworkInitialize` is set to YES, otherwise it is set as NO. If the value is set as YES i.e. Audience Network SDK is initialized, `getBidderToken` method of Audience Network SDK would return the Facebook Bidder Token to proceed further.
-For values set as NO, `getBidderToken` method will return nil.
+On successful initialization of `FBAudienceNetworkAds`, `setFBAudienceNetworkInitialize` is set to `YES`, otherwise it is set as `NO`.
+If the value is set as `YES` i.e. Audience Network SDK is initialized, `getBidderToken` method of Audience Network SDK would return the Facebook Bidder Token to proceed further.
+For values set as `NO`, `getBidderToken` method will return nil.

 Starting with iOS 14, Publisher App need to set a new API **setAdvertiserTrackingEnabled**  to fulfil the iOS policy obligations for using the Audience Network SDK.
 A new API **setAdvertiserTrackingEnabled** was added to **FBAdSettings** that is functional on only iOS 14 (and later) with FacebookAd SDK 6.0.0.